Axin2015/swirly-cpp/doc/RestApi.md

 `GET /api/sess/view[/MARKET]`

 Get view of the Order-Book with optional filter by market.
-This is the same as `/api/view` (below), except that it allows the view to be fetched in batch along with other session entities.
+This is the same as `/api/view` (below), except that it allows logged-in users to fetch the view along with other session entities in a single HTTP request.

 `GET api/view[/MARKET]`

 Get view of the Order-Book with optional filter by market.
-This is the same as `/api/sess/view` (above), except that it is publically available.
+This is the same as `/api/sess/view` (above), except that it does not require a login.
+(The view is considered public information.)